Toki Pona: Nouns

 Noun phrases express concepts beyond Toki Pona's basic vocabulary.
 Each Sitelen Pona symbol in the above image represents one word.

 With such a small vocabulary, Toki Pona relies heavily on noun phrases, where a noun is modified by a following word, to make more complex meanings.
 A typical example is combining jan (person) with utala (fight) to make jan utala (fighter, soldier, warrior).

-Nouns do not decline according to number. jan can mean person, people, humanity, somebody depending on context.
+Nouns do not decline according to number; jan can mean person, people, humanity, somebody depending on context.
+Adding wan, tu, or mute as needed specifies singular, dual, or plural, respectively.

 Toki Pona does not use isolated proper nouns; instead, they must modify a preceding noun.
 For this reason, they may be called "proper adjectives" or simply "proper words" instead of "proper nouns".
 For example, names of people and places are used as modifiers of the common word for "person" and "place", e.g. ma Kanata (lit.
 'Canada land') or jan Lisa (lit.
 'Lisa person').

 Modifiers

 Phrases in Toki Pona are head-initial; modifiers always come after the word that they modify.
 Therefore, soweli utala (lit. 'animal of fighting'), can be a fighting animal, whereas utala soweli (lit. 'fighting of animal'), can mean animal war.

 When a second modifier is added to a phrase, for example jan pona mute, it modifies all that comes before it, so jan pona mute might mean many good people, with both pona (good) and mute (many) modifying jan (person).
 The particle pi is placed before two or more modifiers to group them into another phrase that functions as a unit to modify the head: In jan pi pona mute, pona mute as a unit means much goodness, to together mean very good person. mute modifies pona, and pona mute as a whole modifies jan.

 Demonstratives, numerals, and possessive pronouns come after the head like other modifiers.